-If you’ve tried exercise and a healthy diet, but still can’t get rid of that last little bit of stubborn fat, there’s a way to reach your fitness goals that’s effective, painless, and affordable.
-CoolSculpting is a noninvasive procedure that helps you reduce fat and achieve that perfect body you’ve always wanted.
+If exercise and a healthy diet still can’t get rid of that last little extra bit of stubborn fat, there’s a way to reach fitness goals that’s effective, painless, and affordable.
+CoolSculpting is a noninvasive procedure that helps one reduce fat and achieve that nice body they’ve always wanted.

 Why Try CoolSculpting?

 Most of us have one or more areas on our body that seem to be resistant to any amount of dieting and exercise.
-However, with FDA-approved CoolSculpting, you can be in and out in an hour with no recovery time necessary to resume your normal schedule.
+However, with FDA-accepted CoolSculpting, one can be in and out in an hour with no recovery time necessary to resume their normal schedule.